Skip to main content

 Dynamic permissions

-For Event Handlers you need to use any class as event message type instead of table/view, which is similar to custom request-replies.
+For Event Handlers you can use any class as event message type (including a generated table/view entity), which is similar to custom request-replies.
 In the below example we use a generated database entity called Company as message type of event EVENT_AUTH_COMPANY_INSERT

 eventHandler<Company>(name = "AUTH_COMPANY_INSERT") {